ichaudh/SP26_HAP455_Week2/README.md

 # SP26_HAP455_Week2
 Assignment 2.1
-## Introduction to Python for Health Applications
+## Introduction to Programming in Health Applications
-## Collaborative GitHub Programming Assignment
+## GitHub Programming Assignment - Collab

-This assignment teaches:
-- Basic Python programming
-- Writing and calling functions
-- GitHub collaboration (branches, commits, pull requests, merging)
+This assignment introduces the basics of navigating and collaborating on GitHub.
+Students will learn how to create branches, manage pull requests, and push or commit changes.
+This ensures students acquire the foundational knowledge needed to use this platform for managing the software development lifecycle."

 You will work in a **shared GitHub repository**, similar to real-world health tech projects.